 Meredith Richardson is The Midlife Coach.
 And boy does she know a thing or two about re-writing your life.
-In 2015 she was the victim of an attempted kidnapping that resulted in years of legal battles, PTSD, her marriage falling apart and her decision to leave her career in Child Protective Services and Guardian work behind.
+In 2015, she says she was the victim of an attempted kidnapping that resulted in years of legal battles, PTSD, her marriage falling apart and her decision to leave her career in Child Protective Services and guardian work behind.
 She left the United States and spent a few years traveling the world, finding herself again.
-And ultimately she did – starting her very own coaching business, The Midlife Coach and teaching women from her own first hand experience how to create and live their best lives.
+And ultimately she did – starting her very own coaching business, The Midlife Coach, and teaching women from her own first hand experience how to create and live their best lives.

 Richardson’s story, as told to The Story Exchange 1,000+ Stories Project: